ow3org/cardano-stake-pool-aws/README.md

 # Cardano Stake Pool Ops

-This project aims to be the most simple way to set up a Cardano Stake Pool (core & relay nodes) inside a secure AWS cloud network.
+This project aims to be the most simple way to set up a Cardano Stake Pool (core & relay nodes) inside a secure, highly-available, and fault-tolerant AWS cloud network.
 It implements an easily configurable, yet a well-opinionated approach, based on some of the best practices found inside the community.

 ## 🐋 Features

 - Most simple way to setup a secure "Cardano Stake Pool"
-- Well configured AWS cloud
+- Highly-available & fault-tolerant cloud
-- Management tools & beautiful graphs
+- Several management tools & beautiful graphs
+- Secure by default

 _Our managed pools offer a "High Pledge" and great rewards.
 Feel free to join!
 We would love to get to know you._